-To better understand the effect of the side wind, some simulations were performed using SimScale, the online CAE platform.
+To better understand the effect of the side wind, some simulations were performed using SimScale, the cloud-based CAE platform.
 The following simulations are for the same bike geometry, the same rider position, as well as the mesh and simulation setup.

 Clearly, the side wind has a remarkable effect on the flow over the bike.
 The side wind will shift the pressure force to the side and if we decompose the drag vector force into two components, we find that this will decrease the drag force but at the same time increase the side force.

 The figures above show the effect of 20 degrees side wind on the pressure distribution on the front of the rider.

-In the following pictures, we can see the flow over the middle of the bike and rider in a straight riding condition without side wind, and notice that the flow behind the cyclist is a low kinetic energy flow, because of the turbulent wake.
+In the following pictures, we can see the flow over the middle of the bike and cyclist in a straight riding condition without side wind, and notice that the flow behind the cyclist is a low kinetic energy flow, because of the turbulent wake.

 This creates the most part of the cyclist’s drag, but in fact, this low kinetic energy bubble can be really beneficial for the riders riding behind, as this will reduce the pressure force acting on the rider from the front and will subsequently diminish the pressure difference between the front and the back of the rider.
 Ultimately, the drag on the rider will be reduced by 30%.

 When a side wind is considered, the flow pattern over the bike will be totally changed and this can be better visualized with the following animation:

 These animations show exactly the effect of the side wind, on the flow pattern over a cyclist by swapping a slice over the bike from the front to the back.
 By taking a closer look, we can see that the flow over the bike without a side wind is well aligned and the wake region size is smaller compared to the case with the side wind, where the wake region is larger.
-This is confirmed with the different drafting positions in the next figures.
+This is confirmed by the different drafting positions in the next figures.